qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 Some lncRNAs can interact with transcriptional activators and Mediator.
 Through this interaction, lncRNAs help bring SWI/SNF to inflammatory gene promoters by facilitating activator and Mediator binding.
 SWI/SNF then remodels local chromatin structure, removes the nucleosome barrier, and activates inflammatory gene expression.

+## T4 DNA Ligase Summary

+T4 DNA Ligase is a critical enzyme for DNA and RNA manipulation, known for its ability to ligate double-stranded nucleic acids and repair nicks in complex structures.

+### Capabilities

+- **Universal Ligation**: T4 DNA Ligase is capable of facilitating ligation between any two of the following molecule types: dsDNA, dsRNA, and DNA/RNA hybrids.

+- **Nick Repair**: Additionally, T4 DNA Ligase excels at repairing nicks within the double-stranded regions of DNA, RNA, and DNA/RNA hybrids, thereby maintaining or restoring molecular integrity.

+### Requirements

+- **Acts only on double-stranded nucleic acids.**
+- **Efficiently ligates blunt-ended molecules.
+The only one ligates blunt end**
+- **Requires a 5' phosphate group for ligation.**

 ## T7 promoter and T7 RNA polymerase